davidlbit/lego/README.md

 1. Clone the repository.
 2. Set up the database connection.
-3. Configure the synthetic image generation pipeline.
+3. CD into the src folder
-4. Initialize the video stream processing.
-5. Run the object detection and comparison algorithm.
+4. Play around, by executing the provided scripts.

 ## License